 There are no facilities for overnight camping throughout the Mason County Parks system.
 The last county-wide park plan was developed in 1991 and subsequently updated in the late 1990s.
-Funding is being provided to develop a new county-wide parks plan in 2006.
 The previous plan recommended two sites for development as overnight camping facilities, Truman Glick Memorial Park and Mason Lake Park.
 Camping options will be examined in the long-term development plan being crafted for these and other park properties with large portions of undeveloped land.
+Mason County developed a new county-wide parks plan in 2006, which would include analysis and recommendations to address recreation needs within the county.